openstack-infra/zuul/doc/source/admin/drivers/zuul.rst

 **pipeline**
   Only available for ``parent-change-enqueued`` events.
 This is the name of the pipeline in which the parent change was enqueued.

-**require-approval**
-  This may be used for any event.
-It requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by the event in question).
-It follows the same syntax as the :ref:`"approval" pipeline requirement
-  <pipeline-require-approval>`.
-For each specified criteria there must
-  exist a matching approval.

-**reject-approval**
-  This takes a list of approvals in the same format as *require-approval* but will fail to enter the pipeline if there is a matching approval.